 Now we’d reached the easy bit because it was all downhill and we’d left the mud behind.
-I should make a confession here – we did the short version of the walk, which came in at 5.2 miles according to Michael’s pedometer.
+I should make a confession here – we did the short version of the walk, which came in at 5.2 miles according to Mr B’s pedometer.
 The alternative is 7 miles, which is fine, except that there’s more ‘up’ as Alex calls it and so that ruled it out.

 Maybe I shouldn’t let on but it was along here that we found some decent sloe trees last winter.
 It’s a cracking walk for lots of reasons, though I’m still not convinced about Tolkien getting his inspiration here over anywhere else.
 But in honour of him we made our way home for a second breakfast anyway.

 Not all those who wander are lost